The Localization Method Applied to $k$-Elongated Plane Partitions and Divisibility by 5: Initial Relations

-As we show in our Mathematica supplement, it can be quickly computed that this modular function has no principal part, and constant term 0, confirming that it must be equal to 0.
+As a final application of the modular cusp analysis, we can confirm using Table \ref{tablew0} that Therefore, we can multiply $x(5\tau)^{-5}$ onto the left-hand side of (\ref{modX}) to show As we show in our Mathematica supplement, it can be quickly computed that this modular function has no principal part, and constant term 0, confirming that it must be equal to 0.
 This verifies (\ref{modX}).